PGlab-NIPER/OC_Pred/README.md

 # Ovarian Cancer Prediction using ML

-ML based classificaton model to predict given sample is tumor or normal.
+**OC_Pred** is ML based classificaton model to predict given sample is tumor or normal.

 ## Contents